The mean-variance optimization problem can be summarized as follows:

 • Subject to the constraints that the weights sum to 1

-• And the expected return equals the target expected return
+• And the expected return equals a target value

-We first only consider the investing only in risky assets, and we will add the risk-free asset later.
-In mathematical terms, the optimization problem can be expressed as:
+We first consider investing only in risky assets; the risk-free asset will be added later.
+Mathematically, the optimization problem is:

 \[\begin{align*} \min_{\boldsymbol W} \frac{1}{2} (\boldsymbol W^T \boldsymbol V \boldsymbol W), \\ \text{s.t. } \boldsymbol W^T \boldsymbol 1 = 1, \\ \boldsymbol W^T \boldsymbol \mu = E[\tilde r_p], \\ \end{align*}\]

-• $\boldsymbol W$ is the weight vector of the portfolio
+• $\boldsymbol W$ is the vector of portfolio weights

-• $\boldsymbol V$ is the covariance matrix of the asset returns
+• $\boldsymbol V$ is the covariance matrix of asset returns

 • $\boldsymbol \mu$ is the vector of expected returns